alivepool07/autodb/README.md

 4. Generating realistic values
 5. Handling circular dependencies

-MockDB Auto Seeder automates all of this.
+AutoDB Auto Seeder automates all of this.

 ### How It Solves The Problem